cenit-io/miesh-integrations/docs/translators/parse_from_sapsf_perpersonal_to_sftp_server_uplaod_request.md

-# Create template-translator for upload PerPersonal api request
+# Create template-translator for upload PerPersonal file to SFTP-Server

 ## Requirements

 * SAPSuccessFactors [source-data-type](../data-types/SAPSuccessFactors-PerPersonal.md)
-* Format and structure of the file to upload.
+* Format and structure of the file to upload to the SFTP-Server.
 * Algorithm to encrypt data.[<i class="fa fa-external-link" aria-hidden="true"></i>](../algorithms/miesh-encrypt.md)
 * Sign in at CenitIO.[<i class="fa fa-external-link" aria-hidden="true"></i>](https://cenit.io/users/sign_in)